tomcarpenter/MethodsforDataScience/Module 4 Lab 1 - Reliability/Mod4_Lab1_-_Reliability.md

     ## pleasant     0.81     0.64    0.64   0.27     1.00

-We see here that most of the items are strongly inter-correlated, except for quirky.
+We see here that most of the items are strongly inter-correlated, except for `quirky`.
 This question doesn't' seem to fit with the others.
-We may flag this as a possible poor-fitting item.
+We may flag this as a possible odd item.

 One Dimension?
 ==============

 We can break down the reliability test into two stages.
-In the first stage, we can ask whether we are measuring "one thing" or several things with this set of questions.
+In the first stage, we can ask whether we are measuring "one thing" or several things with this set of questions. *After all, you cannot have a reliable measure of something unless you know you are measuring one thing to begin with.* Although many people skip this step, I illustrate it here.

 A factor analysis (similar to a "principal component analysis," which you will learn later) can tell us how many underlying dimensions appear to be operating beneath this set of variables.
-For example, if I asked someone feeling upset if they feel "upset," "mad," and "angry" ...
-I would likely get similar answers because these questions are all assessing the **one** underlying variable of anger.
+For example, if I asked someone feeling angry if they feel "upset," "mad," and "angry" ...
+I would likely get similar answers because these questions are all assessing the **one** underlying dimension of anger.
 There does not appear to be a separate dimension beneath those items (we call questions "items" in survey writing).
-Similarly, we need to know if this set of questions we have asked is represents one underlying dimension or several.
+Similarly, we need to know if this set of questions we have asked represents one underlying dimension or several.
 We call these underlying dimensions "factors."
-Thus, we need to know how many we have.
+Thus, we need to know how many factors we have.

 I won't explain the details of factor analysis here (beyond the scope of this course), but it essentially analyzes the patterns of association